 Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

-Overview: What is phpMyAdmin
+Overview: What is phpMyAdmin?

-Accessing the Integrated phpMyAdmin in ServBay
+Accessing phpMyAdmin Integrated in ServBay

 https://servbay.host/phpmyadmin